 other side of the Atlantic, lines of communication can be less than desirable.

-request enough additional songs to fill an album.
-Josh Greer, former head of Dolphin Records, negotiated the
+enough additional songs to fill an album.
+Josh Greer, former head of Dolphin Records, negotiated the deal, which

-deal, which calls for Music Action to distribute the album in France, West Germany, Begium, the Netherlands
+calls for Music Action to distribute the album in France, West Germany, Begium, the Netherlands and

 The band recorded the album in Raleigh's Jag Studios, one of the areas finest, according to Hodgin.
 Hodgin